mweems/meteorApp/thingsToCheck.md

 5.round the edges of ads
-6.add some text area or something to the contact page that will contact the fisherman 7.fix the radio buttons not outputing the right data 8.fisherman profile - location and gear type isn't automatic populated after saving and retrun back to profile
+6.add some text area or something to the contact page that will contact the fisherman 7.fix the radio buttons not outputing the right data 8.fisherman profile - location and gear type isn't automatic populated after update is made and retrun back to profile 9.contact button needs an action